aclark4life/blog-2017/2014/01/01/pillow-2-3-0-is-out/index.rst

 ====================

 .. post:: 2014/01/01
+    :category: Pillow, Python

-**Pillow is the "friendly" PIL fork by Alex Clark and Contributors.
+**Pillow is the friendly PIL fork by Alex Clark and Contributors.
 PIL is the Python Imaging Library by Fredrik Lundh and Contributors**

 Since Pillow 2.0, the Pillow Team has adopted a quarterly release cycle; as such, Pillow 2.3.0 has just been released.
 Here's what's new in this release: